-The different instantaneous in situ data (used here as substitutes for the instantaneous estimates that could be later on derived from RS data at the time of satellite overpass)

-are taken at midday by default.
+The different instantaneous in situ data (used here as substitutes for the instantaneous estimates that could be later on derived from RS data at the time of satellite overpass) are taken at midday by default.
 According to Gentine et al. (2007), midday is the most representative hour to reconstruct ET from the EF.

 This hypothesis is discussed in a later section.
-The reconstruction performance of daily ET from a one-time day measurement is tested for times of day ranging from 10:00 a.m. to 02:00 p.m.
+The reconstruction performance of daily ET from a one-time day measurement is tested for times of day ranging from 10:00 LT to 14:00 LT.

-To deal with the seasonal reconstruction of ET from RS data, the impact of different revisits on the performances of the two methods is also tested from 1 to 16 days.
+To address the seasonal reconstruction of ET from RS data specifically, the impact of different revisits on the performances of the two methods is also tested from 1 to 16 days.